What Does Glycemic Index Mean? (FAQs)

 The glycemic index (GI) is a numeric "rating" scale developed to help consumers make healthier food choices.

 GI values can range from 0 (no reaction at all) to 100 (same impact as obtained by eating sugar).
-All else equal, the higher the value the greater the impact.

 How Does The Glycemic Index Help me Choose Foods?